Program Length: 36 months (may be completed in as little as 30 months)

 Healthcare Compliance and Coding Management

 This course focuses on the skills and the concepts used in analyzing the structure and the organization of the coding function, including performance and process improvement, staff recruitment and retention, and reporting issues.
-Emphasis is placed on building competencies in structuring, developing, and implementing a compliance program within a healthcare organization including internal
+Emphasis is placed on building competencies in structuring, developing, and implementing a compliance program within a healthcare organization including internal and external auditing and program evaluation.

 Healthcare Databases and Data Quality